Hannesalm/Qcode-MVC/README.md

 ### Setup

-You need to set up the database before you can use the website (ie content and user management).

-In your web browser, type in: `[YOUR_INSTALLATION_PATH]/webroot/setup`
-The script will create tables and some example content (users, questions, answers, comments, tags).
-You should see the database output.

-If you want to start with an empty database, type in: `[YOUR_INSTALLATION_PATH]/webroot/setup-clean` in your web browser.
+There is no vendor mapp in this version.
+YOu need to do composer update to get all files needed for this MVC.

 Using the site
 ---------------------

 ### Users and content

-It is possible for a site visitor to create and activate their own user account.

-A user can add and edit their own content (questions, answers, comments, user profile).
-(Except they can only add a tag, not edit or delete it).

-An administrator can edit and block users and edit and delete tags.
-Currently there is only one possible admin - a user with the username "admin".
+A user can edit its profile and add questions plus tags.
+Answer questions and comment answers

-Users can vote (+1 or -1) for questions, answers and comments that they approve of or disapprove of.
+Users can vote (+1 or -1) for questions that they approve of or disapprove of.

-A user who posts a question can select one "accepted answer" from the answers they receive for their question.
+A user gets score for posting a question, answering a question and commenting on an answer.

 License
 ------------------